FreddyWordingham/Quasar/README.md

 # Quasar

-A multi-threaded custom built rendering engine, using Rust for performance, and FastAPI for interfacing.
+A multi-threaded rendering engine written in Rust, and an optional FastAPI web app.

 ![app](/app/static/images/app.png)